coneill-math/m2r/README.md

 # M2 Ring: ZZ[], grevlex order
 ```

 Since a matrix of integers is an object in R, it's represented as one.
 Since a ring is not, it's an `NA`.
+When dealing with M2, object like rings, that is to say objects without R analogues, are more common than those like integer matrices.

 Creating your own **m2r** wrapper
 ---------------------------------